 Recycling Conserves Resources

-Nowadays, it’s commonplace for new products to be manufactured from (or at least contain) recycled materials.
-By using recycled materials in new products we are helping to conserve the earth’s natural resources.
+Nowadays, it’s common for new products to contain recycled materials.
+By using more recyclable materials in new goods, we are helping to conserve the earth’s natural resources.

 Recycling Saves Energy